BioClub/htbaa.bioclub.tokyo/content/_index.md

 {{< students "HTGAA 2026 BioClub Participation - Committed Listeners.csv" >}}

-*Participation at BioClub Sessions is capped at 60min.*
+- *Participation at BioClub Sessions is capped at 60min.*
+- *If you believe there is an error in the recording of your attendance, please let me know.*

 <!-- Participations [Statistics](2026/participation) -->